venkataravikumaralladi/ModernCPP/SafeDevelopment/ideas_safety_software_design.md

 ### General safety software design idea

+#### Creating software safety requirments

+Building software systems are not easy, especially safe software systems are even harder.
+Design hazards must be added to hazard analysis and tracker during development process.

+Safety requirements can account for most of the complexity of the system.
+The process of construction safe systems can be broken up into multistep plan as shown below.
+Following is approach used to create safety requirements.

+1. Identify the hazards
+2. Determine the risks
+3. Define the safety measure like documenting, educating, Alarm, internal checking to name a few
+4. Create safe requirements
+5. Create safe designs example like build in power-on and periodic run-time tests to identify latent faults.
+6. Implement safety like language selection, strong compile time checking, run-time checking, exception handling.
+7. Follow safety process
+8. Test

+#### embedded software design

 The embedded software is divided into two parts: safety related part and non-safety related part.
 These two parts are totally isolated to make sure they will not affect each other.
 Now a days one single board which has multi core processor,